pansapiens/vibeagent/README.md

 - `!pwd` - Show current working directory
 - `!exit` - Exit the shell session (resets working directory and environment)

 The `!` shell session starts in the first path from `allowedPaths` in settings (default: `$HOME/ai_workspace`).
-The working directory, environment variables, shell functions, aliases, and shell options persist between commands
+The working directory, environment variables, shell functions, aliases, and shell options persist between commands.

+**Container Sandboxing**: When `containers.sandboxShell` is enabled in settings, shell commands run inside the configured container with `allowedPaths` mounted as volumes for isolation and security.

 ### Command Line Options